-There’s been no evidence thus far to suggest magic mushrooms pose any threat to society.
+There’s no evidence thus far to suggest magic mushrooms poses any threat to society.

 On the contrary, research on magic mushrooms suggests these mushrooms could offer a solution to some of society’s biggest issues — from drug addiction to depression — both of which have become epidemics in Western society.

 Laws are rapidly evolving in this space.
 At the moment, psilocybin clinics are only allowed to offer services for end of life care, but laws are expected to change within the next 12-24 months.